objectliteral/multivents/README.md

 ## Installation

 There's not really anything to install.
-If you want to use multivents in your project, include `multivents.js` or `multivents.min.js` and use it like described below.
+If you want to use *multivents* in your project, include `*multivents*.js` or `*multivents*.min.js` and use it like described below.

-If you want to extend multivents to your needs you might want to run tests.
+If you want to extend *multivents* to your needs you might want to run tests.
 In order to do this, you can clone this repository and run `npm install` and `gulp test`.
 Tests are written with assert and run with mocha (gulp-mocha).

 ## Terminology and Concept